 A postnuptial agreement can keep assets like retirement savings separate from the marital property so that a judge cannot give that asset to the other spouse.
 In the same way, a postnup can protect one spouse from taking on the debts of the other after the marriage ends.

 Not every marriage ends in divorce.
 When a married person passes away, their spouse generally inherits most of their property.
 A postnuptial agreement can keep property separate so that a person’s children or heirs inherit rather than the spouse.

 A postnuptial agreement can cover a wide array of financial topics.
 In addition to concerns such as alimony or spousal maintenance and the division of property, couples can include terms that require each other to maintain a health insurance or life insurance policy or to complete or update a will.

 However, these contracts cannot determine issues of child custody or child support.
-It is against public policy in Georgia for parents to restrict child support, child custody, or visitation in a prenup or a postnuptial agreement.
+It is against public policy in Georgia for parents to restrict child support, child custody, or visitation in a postnup.
 Parents will have to decide on these issues at the time of their divorce rather than before.

 Finally, a judge will generally not enforce parts of a postnuptial agreement that govern each spouse’s behavior during marriage.
 These types of domestic concerns are usually not litigated in a divorce.

 Marital contracts such as a postnuptial agreement can help create plans for the unexpected.
 If you or your spouse have assets or property that you want to protect, a Suwanee postnuptial agreements attorney may be able to help you create a contract that fits your family’s needs.
 Call today to get started.